muehlbachler-b/16bit-calculator-muehlb/docs/info.md

 ## How it works

-Explain how your project works.
-The project works like it should...
+The project works as follows...

 ## How to test

-Explain how to use your project you test it as it is...
+you test it as it is...

 ## External hardware